General Requirements:

 Appeal determinations must be completed within 60 days of your enrollment or submission.
 Each student will experience a different hardship, so we encourage you to contact the Office of Financial Aid Services and schedule a meeting to speak to a counselor.
 We will then be able to determine whether or not you qualify to file an appeal.
 You may submit a Fresh Service Ticket to briefly explain your extenuating circumstance or schedule a virtual Navigate appointment to discuss.

 Please Note: The Office of Financial Aid Services will determine if a student’s professional judgment request meets the criteria to make data element changes to their FAFSA.
 Appropriate changes will be made to the student’s FAFSA and submitted to the Department of Education if approved.
-The Department of Education will then recalculate the Expected Family Contribution (EFC) and the student’s eligibility for need-based aid.
+The Department of Education will then recalculate the Student Aid Index (SAI) and the student’s eligibility for need-based aid.
 We will notify you of the decision via e-mail.
 In many cases, an adjustment does not increase the student’s eligibility for grants or the total amount of aid awarded.
 The Office of Financial Aid Services reserves the right to deny any appeals that would not increase a student’s eligibility for aid.
+Students who submit a special or unusual circumstance appeal must respond to our document request in a timely manner.
+Students lack of response to provide requested documentation will cause appeals to be denied.

 RENEWAL ELIGIBILITY